MirhanTanriverdi/Indecisice-minds/README.md

 * The idea for this project was inspired by the need for a creative tool to aid in website idea generation.

-* Special thanks to Flask, SQLAlchemy, and Render for providing the tools necessary to build this application.
+* We are grateful to the open source communities behind Flask and SQLAlchemy for providing the powerful tools necessary to build this application.
+Additionally, we thank Render for their reliable and user-friendly web hosting platform.